Negotiation interests and positions

 Negotiation Skills Training Basics

 Seeks to obtain equality and to minimize the differences between negotiator’s outcomes.
-It is valuable in any negotiation to spend time exploring interests and identifying your interests and the interests of the other party.
+Interests are “the fundamental drivers of negotiation,” according to Patton—our basic needs, wants, and motivations.
 Cooperative Negotiator .
 Positions fNegotiation is a basic means of getting what you want from others.
 What are the interests underlying the positions?

 Effective Negotiation Strategies and Preparation